wangkaixin219/HBBMC/README.md

 ## Step 1 - Enumeration Procedure

-To enumerate all maximal cliques in the graph, the running command is:
+To enumerate all maximal cliques (MCs) in the graph, the running command is:

 ```bash
 ./MCE /PATH_TO_DATA t